Milliman-PRM/Milliman-Access-Portal/User Stats/MAPStatsLoader/README.md

 Replace the connection string with one that is valid for your local PostgreSQL instance.
 The database name should be the one you create for user stats development in the next section.

 In production, we utilize `prod.settings.json` and Azure Key Vault to manage configuration secrets.

+### Azure Storage Emulator

+For local debugging, develoeprs need to have the Azure Storage Emulator installed and configured.
+More details and a download link are available at [this page](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
+The emulator is also available in the Azure SDK, but the full SDK is not required to work on this project.

+After installing, you only need to launch the emulator one time.
+It will automatically set up the default configuration the first time it runs, and that configuration is fine for debugging this project.
+Allow the configuration to run completely, then close the window when it's finished.

 ### Local Database Preparation